Accla/graphulo/README.md

 create a Java class implementing [MultiplyOp][] with the multiplication logic.
 For simple TableMult multiplication, you can extend the [SimpleMultiply][] class instead of implementing the full interface.
 For simple element-wise multiplication, you can extend the [SimpleEWiseX][] class instead of implementing the full interface.
-See the classes in the `edu.mit.ll.graphulo.mult` package for examples.
+See the classes in the `edu.mit.ll.graphulo.rowmult` and `edu.mit.ll.graphulo.ewise` packages for examples.

 Non-simple multiplication that should implement [MultiplyOp][] directly are multiplication logic that